 Top 5 Gnome Shell Extensions To Maximize Functionality

 Once again, the name should be self-explanatory.
-Net Speed simply displays the network speed on your Gnome top bar.
-There is at least one other extension that does the same thing but Net Speed is the better one.
-Not only does it display network speeds in bytes/second (and kilobytes/second, megabytes/second, and so on) by default, but it also provides control over the refresh times and the size of the text and icons in the top bar, etc. The other extension simply does not give you these options.
+Net Speed displays the network speed on your Gnome top bar.
+At least one other extension does the same thing but Net Speed is the better one.
+Not only does it display network speeds in bytes/second (kilobytes/second, megabytes/second, and so on) by default, but it also provides control over the refresh times and the size of the text and icons in the top bar, etc. The other extension does not give you these options.

 Net Speed